guilherme0893/Trybetunes/README.md

 # Future updates

+- Improve the responsive layout
+- Add the loading spinner
 - Style the albums details
 - Create the option to make a song favorite
 - Create the user profile page